Bira/octopus-carnival/_drafts/wir-mm-4e-slaad.md

 A void slaad's **Claws** don't lay eggs.
 Instead, in addition to their standard damage they do 10 ongoing damage (save ends).
 Each failed save eats a healing surge in addition to prolonging the damage!
+Perhaps they implant miniature black holes instead of eggs.

 They attack at range with **Rays of Entropy** (ranged 20 vs. Reflex), which damage and surround the target with an entropic shroud (save ends).
 While the